-controlling flooding by slowing the release of

-excess water downstream or through the soil,
+- controlling flooding by slowing the release of excess water downstream or through the soil, - · cleansing water by filtering out sediment and pollutants,

-- cleansing water by filtering out sediment and pollutants, - functioning as recharge areas for groundwater, - providing essential breeding, rearing, and feeding habitat for many species of wildlife.
+- functioning as recharge areas for groundwater, - providing essential breeding, rearing, and feeding habitat for many species of wildlife.

-A review of the National Wetland Inventory indicates that there are no NWI wetlands on this site.
+The National Wetland Inventory identifies wetlands on/adjacent to this site.
+These wetlands include: PUBGx and PEMAf (PEMAf is Defined as Palustrine, Emergent, and Semi-Permanently Flooded.
+PUBGx is used to identify wetland basins or channels that were excavated by humans).
 Although the NWI is very thorough, it is not a complete inventory of all possible wetlands.
-Other regulated wetlands may be present.
+Other regulated wetlands may also be present.